-A: Whether or not to get involved with the gallery system is a decision that only you can make.
+A: Whether or not to get involved with the gallery system is a decision only you can make.
 On the one hand, you're in great shape because you make your living on your own terms and don't have to rely on galleries for income.
-On the other hand, no matter how successful you get, you'll always lack that "seal of approval" that established gallery representations and shows provide.
+On the other hand, no matter how successful you get, you'll always lack the so-called "seal of approval" that established gallery representations and shows provide.

 Additional problems with going it alone are that you have no third parties pitching your art to collectors, institutions, museums, corporations, or other groups or individuals you can't easily access on your own.
 Establishing a resale or secondary market for your art is also difficult because public sales venues like resale galleries and auction houses don't know who you are and will likely be disinclined to accept your art if someone offers it to them for sale.
 On the flip side, many artists make good incomes outside of the mainstream and are quite happy living with none of the above perks-- and some of those artists even manage to get those perks in spite of operating outside the gallery system.